-Usability testing is, as the name suggests, an attempt to evaluate a product’s usability, or ease of use, by seeing if its design fits the user’s natural expectations in an efficient, effective and satisfying manner.
+What is usability testing?
+It’s an attempt to evaluate a product’s usability, or ease of use, by seeing if its design fits the user’s natural expectations in an efficient, effective, and satisfying manner.

-The user’s comments and “feelings” about the overall experience of usi

-ng a particular product validate and dictate its design.
+The user’s comments and feelings about the overall experience of using a particular product validate and dictate its design.
 This could be a teapot or a saltshaker, of course, but in digital marketing, we’re usually talking about a website or mobile application.
-It’s critical that the website or mobile app appeals to a person’s natural inclinations of how to use it.
+It’s critical that the website or mobile app appeals to a person’s natural inclinations regarding how to use it.

 Why Is Usability Testing Done?

-People expect a great user experience (abbreviated UX) from websites and mobile apps.
-We call this user-friendly or human-centered design.
-Things like confusing navigation, broken links, unclear instructions and obstruction of information are the opposite of user-friendliness and can sometimes all but guarantee that a visitor will exit your website out of frustration, never to return.
+People expect a great user experience (UX) from websites and mobile apps.
+We call this a user-friendly or human-centered design.
+Things such as confusing navigation, broken links, unclear instructions, and obstruction of information are the opposite of user-friendliness, and can sometimes all but guarantee that a visitor will exit your website out of frustration, never to return.

 When Is Usability Testing Done?

 It’s a common misconception that once you do one round of usability testing, you can stop, or that a “best practices” approach obviates the need for testing.
-Wrong!
-ABT: Always Be Testing!
+ABT stands for Always Be Testing.
 Usability testing should be performed on a regular schedule, especially during different phases of development.

 Who Conducts Usability Testing?
 And Who Are the Users?